lifeinfo/proteomeExpert/help/DataPreprocessing.md

 ### Data Preprocessing
 Data Preprocessing is used to transform data in accordance with modeling experiment conditions configured in the project.

 The protein matrix analyzed in Data Preprocessing should be uploaded in "Data Upload - select your protein file".
 Choose `select matrix: uploadedProtMatrix` for the following analysis.
-This module including methods for log transform, missing value substitution, normalization, batch effects adjustments, and replicates treatment.
+This module including methods for log transformation, missing value substitution, normalization, batch effects adjustments (using Combat), and replicates treatment (using values of replicates to fill up missing values).

 - If you need to do a logarithmic transformation of the data, select `Log Transform` to accomplish.
 Here we display **Log2** and **Log10** method.
 Choose **None** to skip this step.
 - We provide four options for Missing Value Substitution: "**1**", "**0**", "**10% of minimum**" or "**minimum**".Choose **None** to skip this step.
-- "**Quantile**", "**Z-score**" and "**Max-Min**" three functions could be used to do `Normalization` of data.
+- Three functions, i.e. "Quantile", "Z-score" and "Max-Min" could be used for data Normalization.

 Besides,  we also offer replacement of **Mean** value or **Median** value in the treatment of `Technical Replicates` and `Biological Replicates` data.
 For unnecessary batches, select batch column name to `Remove Batch Effects`.